Somehow We Can

-With SOMEHOW WE CAN – 12 String Quartets, the soloist ensemble Kaleidoskop explores the complexity and expressive power of the string quartet.
-Curated by Ethan Braun – composer and longtime artistic collaborator of the ensemble – the project brings together twelve composers and twelve performers who jointly examine the flexibility and relevance of this long-standing musical form.
+With SOMEHOW WE CAN, the Solistenensemble Kaleidoskop explores the complexity and expressive power of the string quartet.
+Curated by Ethan Braun – composer and longtime artistic collaborator of the ensemble – the project brings together eleven composers and twelve performers who jointly examine the flexibility and relevance of this long-standing musical form.
 They present the string quartet as a living, intricate web of relationships – a collective expression of art, identity, and society.

 With a keen sense for sonic diversity, cultural context, and musical idiosyncrasy, the program assembles works that rethink the string quartet both in content and form.
 These compositions span from deconstruction and improvisation to focused sonic research and poetic intimacy.
 Several works are being performed in Europe for the first time.
 The program also amplifies voices that have often been marginalized within the canon of contemporary music – such as those of BiPoC and LGBTQ+ composers.
 Together, they weave a musical fabric that doesn’t smooth over difference but makes it productively audible – inviting audiences into a multifaceted, collective experience.